-Swift was later appointed as Chaplin to Lord Berkely and he became a Doctor of Divinity.
+Swift was later appointed as Chaplin to Lord Berkely, and he became a Doctor of Divinity.
 He wrote The Battle of the Books and a humorous religious piece titled A Tale of the Tub.
-Swift was somewhat prolific at this time and also formed some literary alliances, as well.
-“In 1713, Swift formed the literary club Scriblerus along with Alexander Pope and others,” states famousauthers.org. “… Swift also published his masterpiece Gulliver’s Travels (1724) under the pen name Lemuel Gulliver in 1726.”
-He kept busy writing and he kept busy poking fun at a system that he felt was unfair to the Irish and exacerbated poor social conditions.
+Swift was prolific at this time and also formed some literary alliances as well.
+These included alliances included the group Scriblerus with Alexander Pope.

 Notable Works